Integrated Pest Management#

-The Parks Department follows an Integrated Pest Management strategy.
-According to the EPA "In technical terms, Integrated Pest Management (IPM) is the coordinated use of pest and environmental information with available pest control methods to prevent unacceptable levels of pest damage by the most economical means and with the least possible hazard to people, property, and the environment."
+The Parks Department follows an Integrated Pest Management (IPM) strategy.
+According to the EPA, IPM "is the coordinated use of pest and environmental information with available pest control methods to prevent unacceptable levels of pest damage by the most economical means and with the least possible hazard to people, property, and the environment."

 - Thresholds for action

-*ID and monitor the pests
+- ID and monitor the pests

-Please note that the term "pest" applies to animals, insects and weeds.
-In the Parks Department we have concerns with damaging insects and a variety of weeds.
+Please note that the term "pest" applies to animals, insects, and weeds.
+In the Parks Department, we have concerns with damaging insects and a variety of weeds.
 The State of Colorado Department of Agriculture requires the control of noxious weeds.
 You may access the noxious weed list at: Colorado.gov

 The City assumes that all pesticides are potentially hazardous to human and environmental health.
 Therefore, reasonable non-pesticide alternatives shall be given preference over chemical controls by following the IPM procedure.
 City staff will evaluate alternatives to chemical treatment including the cost-effectiveness of the treatments.

 The site may be undeveloped for many years.
-During this time the site needs to be maintained in a condition that meets requirements for such items as dust and weed control, stormwater management, and protection of environmentally sensitive areas, cultural and historical sites.
+During this time the site needs to be maintained in a condition that meets requirements for such items as dust and weed control, stormwater management, and protection of environmentally sensitive areas, cultural, and historical sites.

 Typically sites are in agriculture production for farming.
 Leases can be extended for farming to generate revenue.
 Environmentally sensitive areas on the site should be evaluated and proper adjustments to the site management made to protect these areas.